alexschimel/Espresso/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` file for more information.
+See `LICENSE` file for details.
 If you use the software, you must acknowledge all authors listed.
 An article is in preparation for reference.

 ## See Also